Respectful workplace procedure

 Advisor: The Director of Human Resources, and members of the Executive Leadership team, as appointed by the President + CEO, are neutral facilitators for complaint resolution.
-Advisors ensure that all complaints are addressed efficiently and effectively and act in an advisory capacity to the college community.
+Advisors ensure that all complaints are addressed efficiently and effectively and act in an advisory capacity to the university community.

 Receiving Manager: the manager (Manager/Chair/Director/Vice-President) who receives the complaint, formal or informal, and initiates the Complaint Resolution Process.